Proration Schedules

 - prevent waste of the state's natural resources,

-- to protect the correlative rights of different interest owners,
+- protect the correlative rights of different interest owners,

-- to provide safety in matters such as hydrogen sulfide.
+- provide safety in matters such as hydrogen sulfide.

 The division accomplishes these goals by permitting and reporting requirements; by field inspections, testing programs and monitoring industry activities in the field; and through programs to remediate abandoned wells and sites through the use of fees and taxes paid by industry.